 |Prompt Dower||Deferred Dower|

-|It becomes due at once after solemnization of marriage||It becomes due only after happening of specified event or dissolution of marriage|
+|It becomes due at once after the solemnization of the marriage||It becomes due only after happening of a specified event or dissolution of marriage|

-|It becomes payable immediately after demand by wife at any time||Demand by wife does not make it prompt|
+|It becomes payable immediately after demand by the wife at any time||Demand by wife does not make it prompt|

-|Wife is entitled to recover it at any time during the subsistence of marriage||Cannot be recovered before the dissolution or stipulated time|
+|The wife is entitled to recover it at any time during the subsistence of the marriage||Cannot be recovered before the dissolution or stipulated time|

 Comparison Between Shia and Sunni Law: